Curious George (1982 TV series)

-Curious George is a 1980 television series produced by Alan Shalleck, along with co-creator of Curious George, Margret Rey.
+Curious George is a 1982 animated television series produced by Alan Shalleck, along with the co-creator of the Curious George books, Margret Rey.

 History

-In 1977, Alan Shalleck approached Margret Rey, co-creator of Curious George, and proposed making a television series that was funded by Lafferty, Harwood, and Partners.
-Shalleck and Rey produced more than 100 five-minute episodes, as well as more than two dozen books.
-The shorts later aired on Nickelodeon in 1986, then on The Disney Channel as a segment of the program Lunch Box in 1989.
+In 1977, following H.A.
+Rey’s death, Alan Shalleck approached Margret Rey, co-creator of Curious George, and proposed making a television series that was funded by Lafferty, Harwood, and Partners.
+When production for the series began in around 1979, Shalleck and Rey produced more than 100 five-minute episodes, as well as more than two dozen books.
+The shorts began airing on Nickelodeon in 1982, originally part of their preschool series Pinwheel, but also as a standalone program beginning in 1986.
+The Disney Channel purchased broadcast rights to Curious George in 1989 for their program Lunch Box, also airing the shorts as post-show interstitials until 1999.
 The shorts were also aired in New Zealand on TV One first as part of Chic Chat and later as a stand alone show.

 In 1993, Rey successfully sued Lafferty, Harwood, and Partners for licensing VHS tapes to third-party companies without her permission.

+Plot

 Episodes

 Release dates of episodes are unknown, and the following list is ordered by writers.